Infinity-Development/infinity-trend/README.md

 <hr />

-Graphing tools often demand extensive expertise and time, especially for detailed data visualizations.
-However, for creating straightforward trend lines, such complexity is unnecessary.
+Graphing tools typically require significant expertise and time investment, particularly for complex data visualizations.
+For simpler tasks like crafting trend lines, this complexity can be overkill.
+Infinity Trend simplifies this process, offering a React component for creating smooth, responsive trend and line graphs with ease.
+It draws inspiration from the simplicity and functionality of [react-trend](https://github.com/unsplash/react-trend), ensuring an intuitive and efficient user experience.

 ## Why Infinity Trend?